odayibas/CS443/README.md

 * Details for Zoom: https://web4.bilkent.edu.tr/zoom/
 * There is no any upfront arrangement for recording the Zoom sessions.
 Therefore, please continue to take regular notes like you did in the physical classroom environment.

-### NEWS

-* The deadline for final report has been extended from April 17 to April 24.

 ## FAQ

-Below you can find the questions received during the first week of classes (hoping that will help you to decide on taking the course before add/drop week)
+The questions received during the first weeks of classes (hoping that will help you to decide on taking the course before add/drop week)

 __Q1:__ Which mobile development frameworks (iOS/Android/etc.) will be used during the course? <br/>
 __A1:__ Please do not consider that course as a "App development course".
 "Mobile App development" is not one of the learning outcome objectives.
 We will use "mobile applications" as the main theme for implementing a cloud computing solution.